 Recommended Hotel: Residence Inn New York Manhattan/Central Park

 2. Carnegie Science Center, Pittsburgh

 Plenty of scientific adventures can be experienced overnight during themed sleepovers held monthly at the Carnegie Science Center.
 October's Spooky Science Sleepover guarantees to make your hair stand on end -- literally -- and December's Polar Express Sleepover will get your family in the holiday spirit.
-Or join in CSI (Carnegie Science Investigators) Sleepovers for a crime-solving-infused night.
 Sleepovers include live shows, an Omnimax movie, theme-related activities, and free time to explore the museum exhibits.
 Late-night snacks and breakfast are included, as well.
 Bring a sleeping bag and a pillow.
 Sleepovers begin at 6 p.m. and end at 9:30 a.m., with more time to explore the exhibits during the day.
 The cost per person is $35, which includes general admission for the next day.

 3. Field Museum, Chicago

 The Field's resident T-Rex, Sue, welcomes families with children ages 6 to 12 to its "Dozin' with the Dinos" sleepovers at the museum.
 Guests of the popular Chicago museum will excavate fossils, examine Sue bones and spread out their sleeping bags near the Field's most popular exhibits.
+Tickets are an additional $10 over regular museum admission rates.
 Premium family packages reserve sleeping spots in the Evolving Planet exhibition and provide behind-the-scenes guided tours, starting at $63 per person.
 Programs begin at 5:45 p.m. and end the next day at 9 a.m.